lucianoayres/taco/README.md

 taco
 ```

-This command concatenates all text files in the current directory and its subdirectories into `taco.txt`.

 ### Concatenate Text Files with Custom Output Filename

 ```bash
 taco -output=my-concatenated-files.txt
 ```

-All text files in the current directory and its subdirectories will be concatenated into `my-concatenated-files.txt`.

 ### Concatenate Text Files from Multiple Directories